Floor Mats Do Reduce Impact Severity: They Work!

 Engage Your Nursing Staff.
 Working with many nurses and falls committees across this great country, I have suggested strategies to engage nursing staff in their fall injury prevention programs, as leaders in protecting patients from fall-related injuries.
 One such strategy is for the hospital Falls Committee to conduct a floor mat selection fair.
 Working with the nursing staff, review the listing of floor mats on the resource guide; select 3-4 floor mats from the list; contact the vendor for a sample; and have a floor mat fair where the nursing staff can see them, walk on them, move them, and select one.

 For those of you already using floor mats but experiencing issues with reliable use, I suggest conducting floor mat rounds on your unit.
-During my rounds with nurses, we together reviewed patients on the units who had a floor mat included in the care plan, when to the room to see that the floor mat was down.
-Often the floor mat was on the floor but needed placement adjustment – such as relocating the mat to protect the head and the torso, not the feet.
+During my rounds with nurses, we reviewed patients on the units who had a floor mat included in the care plan.
+Often, the floor mat was on the floor but needed placement adjustment — such as relocating the mat to protect the head and the torso, not the feet.
 Sometimes we found patients that should have a floor mat, but it was not present.
-We then went to find one – to storage or supply area – got the floor mat.
-Yes, we joyfully placed the floor mat together at the patient’s bedside.
+We then went to a storage or supply area to find one.
+We joyfully placed the floor mat together at the patient’s bedside.
 Do inspect your floor mats.
 If the beveled edges are curling or cracking, make sure they are replaced.
 All efforts to protect patients from injury are a team effort.

-I also hope this information is helpful to you.
-I have so much confidence that you will be successful, to integrate floor mats into your fall injury prevention program.
+I hope this information is helpful to you.
+I have so much confidence that you will be successful in integrating floor mats into your fall injury prevention program.
 And if you are using them already, to expand your use and increase floor mat use to protect your patients from experiencing a serious fall-related injury while in your care.
 You know some patients are going to get up from bed without you.
 If they do and start to fall, I know you would rather a patient fall onto a floor mat and protect them from injury.
 Creating a safe environment to protect from injury is our responsibility and an essential component for fall injury prevention programs.

 Please contact me if I can be of assistance to you.